andete/hue_persistence/README.md

 This programs only checks the status of the lamps every 10 seconds.
 This means that it can take up to 10 seconds for a lamp to get configured.

-This program is not tested with multiple hubs and will probably not work.
+This program is not tested with multiple hubs and will probably not work in any other configuration the single hub.